-- Knowledge can be declarative ( to know that ) or Procedural ( to know how ). - Both these forms are important and that Declarative knowledge is turned into Procedural knowledge. through action and the act of applying. - Skills can be Procedural knowledge as a result of the application of Declarative knowledge. - Skills can be linked to dispositions and behaviours.
-In short, skills often procedural knowledge and are linked intrinsically to declarative knowledge.
+- Knowledge can be declarative ( to know that ) or Procedural ( to know how ). - Both these forms are important and that Declarative knowledge is turned into Procedural knowledge. through action and the act of applying. - Skills can be Procedural knowledge as a result of the application of Declarative knowledge. - Skills can be linked to dispositions and behaviours. - In short, skills often procedural knowledge and are linked intrinsically to declarative knowledge.
 We prefer to see the debate laid out as:

-Knowledge ( Comprehension Application Evaluation Global Community Parents Parents We aim to equip our children for "For all children, the quality of the home learning environment is more living in, and contributing to, a secure, important for intellectual and social development than parental transformative and sustainable world. occupation, education and income.
-What parents do is more important transformative and sustamative world. than who parents are."
-(EPPE)
+Knowledge Comprehension Application Evaluation Global Community Parents We aim to equip our children for living in, and contributing to, a secure, transformative and sustainable world.
+"For all childrer important for in tellectual and social cation and income. e home learning environment is more al development than parental .
+What parents do is more important